Ksr123456789/git-tut/README.md

 9.  `git log` --> list downs all the commits of the repositary. if you want to exit out of git log prompt press 'q'

-10. `git restore <file>` --> it remove all files changes from the staging area to be committed. this can be useful if we wrote some dirty piece of code and now no more want it.
+10. `git restore <file>` --> it remove all files changes from the working area to be committed. this can be useful if we wrote some dirty piece of code and now no more want it.
 Instead of deleting every change line by line we can use `git restore` and it will restore last clean version of the file.

 11. `git restore --staged <file>` --> it move back the file changes from staging area to the working area. this only works if changes are in your staging area